srp33/CodeBuddy/README.md

 * Currently, CodeBuddy supports the following programming languages: [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), [C](https://en.wikipedia.org/wiki/C_(programming_language)), [C++](https://en.wikipedia.org/wiki/C%2B%2B), [Java](https://en.wikipedia.org/wiki/Java_(programming_language)),  [Javascript](https://en.wikipedia.org/wiki/JavaScript), [Julia](https://en.wikipedia.org/wiki/Julia_(programming_language)), [Python](https://www.python.org), [R](https://www.r-project.org), [Rust](https://www.rust-lang.org/).
 Send us [a request](https://github.com/srp33/CodeBuddy/issues) if you would like to see another language supported.
 * Instructors can require students to write code that generates either text or graphics.
 Currently, graphics are supported for Python (*seaborn* package) and R (*ggplot2* package).
 CodeBuddy compares the student's output against the master solution and shows a [diffed](https://en.wikipedia.org/wiki/File_comparison) version.
 * Instructors can configure exercises so that students can see the instructor's solution or anonymized solutions from peers.
+* Instructors can create exercises that require students to write a reflection about how their code compares to the instructor's solution or anonymized solutions from peers.
 * Instructors can see a list of "at-risk" students who have not made any submissions in the past *x* number of hours (or days).
 * Instructors can configure exercises to support pair programming, an [evidence-based teaching practice](https://dl.acm.org/doi/10.1145/1921607.1921609).
 When one student submits, the code (and score) show up under the other student's account as well.
 * Timed assignments can be used.
 Instructors can use this feature for exams.
 During timed exams, instructors can restrict access so that other assignments in the course cannot be accessed.